cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 ### Red Hat Developer Hub Software templates and Dev Spaces workspace.

-To create a Dev Spaces (DS) workspace, you'll first need to create a Software Component using a Red Hat Developer Hub (RHDH) Software Template:
+To create a Dev Spaces (DS) workspace, you'll first need to create a _Software Component_ using a _Red Hat Developer Hub (RHDH) Software Template_:

-1. Navigate to the Create Option: In the left-hand menu of the RHDH, click on the "Create" option.
+1. Navigate to the _Create Option_: in the left-hand menu of the RHDH, click on the "Create" option.
-1. Select the Template: You'll see a list of available templates.
-Choose the quarkus-postgresql template from the list.
+1. Select the template: you'll see a list of available templates.
+Choose the `quarkus-postgresql` template from the list.
-1. Configure the Workspace: After selecting the template, you'll need to provide the necessary values for clusters and other configurations.
+1. Configure the workspace: after selecting the template, you'll need to provide the necessary values for clusters and other configurations.
 Most of these fields will be pre-filled by default, so you may only need to make minor adjustments if necessary.
-1. Proceed with the Setup: Once you've reviewed the configurations, proceed to create your DS workspace.
+1. Proceed with the setup: Once you've reviewed the configurations, proceed to create your DS workspace.

-Once created, the component is available in the Catalog.
-You can access to have an overview.
+Once created, the component is available in the _catalog_.
+You can access it to have an overview:

 ![microservice-home-page](images/microservice-home-page.png)